-The piggybank has acted as a mascot of sorts for Major Goolsby's Sports &Entertainment Bar in downtown Milwaukee since 1986.
+A piggybank that has acted as a mascot of sorts at Major Goolsby's Sports &Entertainment Bar in downtown Milwaukee since 1986, will again be front and center at the establishment.

 Goolsby's has been a mainstay in the sports bar biz for 44 years and been recognized in Sports Illustrated, USA Today, Sports/Travel & Leisure and Fox News Channel.

 "Barkley Badger" has sported the Red & White of Wisconsin for a couple of decades.

 He was brought down from the ceiling to be closer to Badger fans during the NCAAs in 2014 and has been at the front entrance ever since.

-Visitors are being encouraged to pose with the piggy bank and share their photos on social media.
+Visitors are being encouraged to take selfies with the piggy bank and share their photos on social media.